LoL popularity explodes in 2022

 • There were also other foreign leagues and smaller regional leagues, but few were really interested in them.
 Among others, junior teams of the professional organizations played there.

 • Everything below the 1st league seemed confusing and chaotic.
-It apparently did not have the necessary “value” and paled against the first leagues.
+It apparently did not have the necessary “value” and paled against the leagues.
 The environment was apparently not really attractive to sponsors either – corporations preferred to chase their money into the “big teams.”

-Riot restructures European regional leagues in October
+restructures European regional leagues in October

 What has changed?
 October 2021 announced an initiative to upgrade the “European regional leagues”.